alphagov/govuk-docker/README.md

 sudo brew services restart dnsmasq
 ```

-To check if the new config has been applied, you can run `scutil --dns` to check that `dev.gov.uk` appears in the list.
+To check if the config for dev.gov.uk has been applied, you can run `scutil --dns` to check that `dev.gov.uk` appears in the list.

-To check name resolution run `dig app.dev.gov.uk @127.0.0.1`.
+To check whether dnsmasq name server at 127.0.0.1 can resolve subdomains of dev.gov.uk run `dig app.dev.gov.uk @127.0.0.1`.
 The response has to include the following answer section:

 ```
 ;; ANSWER SECTION: